LackOfMorals/lackofmorals.github.io/_posts/2025-05-23-graphql-jwks-part-2.md

 }
 ```

-When a query is issued that does not include _born_ and the JWT does not have "acmeGraphQLSensitive" in its claims, then we still get results
+When a query is issued that does not include _born_ and the JWT does not have "acmeGraphQLSensitive" in its claims, then we still get them requested results

 ```JSON
 {